bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/series/map_with_state.md

     determine the output type of the series.
 This plan execution and initialization can be avoided if the output\_type is manually specified.

+!!! note
+    If a per-worker clean-up is required then state can be an instance of a class with the
+    \_\_del\_\_ method defined in which the clean-up is performed.

 <p class="api-header">Parameters</p>

 : __init_state_fn : *function*:__ Initialization function.
 Run only once per worker.